apple-fritter/888v/README.md

 ## Dynamic Overlays and Virtual Devices

-ConkyCam showcases the possibilities of adding dynamic overlay content on top of a video stream and the creation of virtual devices.
+888v showcases the possibilities of adding dynamic overlay content on top of a video stream and the creation of virtual devices.
 By combining the capabilities of `Conky`, `FFmpeg`, and `v4l2loopback`, this script demonstrates the potential for enhancing video conferencing and streaming experiences with personalized information overlays.

 ### Virtual Devices

-ConkyCam leverages the `v4l2loopback` module to create a virtual webcam device.
+888v leverages the `v4l2loopback` module to create a virtual webcam device.
 This virtual device appears as a regular webcam to your video conferencing or streaming software, allowing you to seamlessly integrate the Conky overlay into your live video feed.
 By streaming the Conky window to the virtual device, ConkyCam ensures that your overlay content is visible to others in real-time.

 ### Dynamic Overlays

-With ConkyCam, you can seamlessly overlay Conky information onto your video stream.
+With 888v, you can seamlessly overlay Conky information onto your video stream.
 This dynamic overlay allows you to display various system statistics, weather updates, or any other desired information in real-time.
 By customizing your Conky configuration, you can create a visually appealing and informative overlay that enhances your video content.

 ## Prerequisites